mechmerlin/qmk_setup/windows_flashing.md

 #### If you have not installed the drivers mentioned above, the following will not work.
 Go back and install the drivers first.

 1. Download the latest version of [QMK Toolbox](https://github.com/qmk/qmk_toolbox/releases).
-I suggest just getting the qmk_toolbox.exe.
+I suggest just getting the `qmk_toolbox.exe`.

-2. Using QMK Toolbox, open your hex file.
+2. Using QMK Toolbox, open your `.hex` file.

 3. Put your keyboard into reset.
 Please refer to your manufacturer as to what the process is.
 Some boards have a button you press on the back, some boards have a reset sequence such as holding Space + B. **This is NOT a RESET button you press on the QMK Toolbox**.
 You should get a confirmation message on QMK Toolbox.
 If you don't, double check that you have the reset procedure correct.